-An important aspect of surficial geologic mapping on the Iowa Erosion Surface and the Southern Iowa Drift Plain is the development of map units that utilize previously established lithostratigraphic frameworks for the Hudson, Wisconsin, Illinoian and Pre-Illinoian deposits in Iowa.
+An important aspect of surficial geologic mapping is the development of map units that utilize previously established lithostratigraphic frameworks for the Hudson, Wisconsin, Illinoian and Pre-Illinoian deposits in Iowa.
 A stratigraphic framework allows us to better understand the surficial materials of east-central Iowa.
 Hudson, Wisconsin, Illinois and Pre-Illinois Episode deposits (Johnson et al., 1997) of east-central Iowa are included in six formations: DeForest Formation (Hudson), Peoria and Pisgah Formations (Wisconsin), Glasford Formation (Illinois) and Wolf Creek and Alburnett Formations (Pre-Illinois).
 The following section provides a description of formations and members of east-central Iowa deposits.